5l1v3r1/hugo-theme-twist-massively/README.md

 ## Changes

-The main changes I made to the original massively-theme are:
+The main changes made to the original massively-theme are:

-1. Introduced the possiblity of generating the navigation menu with config.toml.
+1. Added the possiblity of generating the navigation menu via 'config.toml'.

-2. Changes to the css & templates --> introduced a logo-container on the main page.
+2. Changes to the css & templates (introduced a logo-container on the main page, colors & opacity of various elements altered)

 3. Customizable location map added (inspired by: [open-network-infrastructure/hugo-hackatheme](https://github.com/open-network-infrastructure/hugo-hackatheme)

 ![](images/screenshot.PNG)